 Bette Davis is Spunky, Smart, Feuds with Joan Crawford, Knows How to Use Those Eyes, Coins “the Oscars,” and Has a Heart of Gold.
 Here are a Few Things About Bette Davis You Didn’t Know!

-Love her or hate her, Bette Davis is a classic star that evokes strong feelings!
-I’ve never met a Classic Hollywood fan that felt ambiguously about Ms Davis.
-Whatever your feelings about Bette, there is no question that she was a STAR in every sense of the word—talented, glamorous, temperamental, Davis, thirty years after her last film and passing, remains one of the greatest symbols of The Golden Age of Hollywood.
+Love her or hate her, Bette Davis is a classic star that evokes strong feelings.
+I’ve never met a Classic Hollywood fan who feels ambiguously about the Davis.
+But whatever your feelings about Bette, there is no question that she was a STAR in every sense of the word: talented, glamorous, temperamental, even thirty years after her last film and passing, Bette Davis remains one of the greatest symbols of The Golden Age of Hollywood.

 Bette is almost as famous for all the drama in her private life as she is for her consistently amazing film work.
-After getting to know quite a bit about Bette through my research for this month, I’m near convinced that Bette possessed some sort of gravitational pull that continuously brought chaos, cat fights, and physical and mental abuse into her life.
+In fact, I’m near convinced that Bette possessed some sort of gravitational pull that continuously brought chaos, cat fights, and physical and mental abuse into her life.
 Sometimes Bette was the victim, oftentimes she was the offender…

 Bette Davis' Greatest Role